Indian cuisine: Others

 Other popular alcoholic drinks in India include fenny, a Goan liquor made from either coconut or the juice of the cashew apple.
 The state of Goa has registered for a geographical indicator to allow its fenny distilleries to claim exclusive rights to production of liquor under the name "fenny."

-Hadia is a rice beer, created by mixing herbs with boiled rice and leaving the mixture to ferment for around a week.
-It is served cold and is less alcoholic than other Indian liquors.
-Chuak is a similar drink from Tripura.
+Handia is a rice beer, created by mixing herbs with boiled rice and leaving the mixture to ferment for around a week.

-Palm wine, locally known as neera, is a sap extracted from inflorescences of various species of toddy palms.
+Palm wine, locally known as neera, kallu, or toddy, is a sap extracted from inflorescences of various species of toddy palms.

-Chhaang is consumed by the people of Sikkim and the Darjeeling Himalayan hill region of West Bengal.
-It is drunk cold or at room temperature in summer, and often hot during cold weather.
-Chhaang is similar to traditional beer, brewed from barley, millet, or rice.

-Kallu (Chetthu Kallu) is a popular natural alcohol extracted from coconut and pine trees in Kerala.
-It is sold in local Kallu shops and is consumed with fried fish and chicken.
-Its alcoholic content is increased by addition of distilled alcohol.

 Eating habits

-Paan is often eaten after a meal.

 Indians consider a healthy breakfast important.
-They generally prefer to drink tea or coffee with breakfast, though food preferences vary regionally.
+They often drink tea or coffee with breakfast, though food preferences vary regionally.
 North Indian people prefer roti, parathas, and a vegetable dish accompanied by achar (a pickle) and some curd.
-Various types of packaged pickles are available in the market.
-One of the oldest pickle-making companies in India is Harnarains, which started in the 1860s in Old Delhi.

 People of Gujarat prefer dhokla and milk, while south Indians prefer idli and dosa, generally accompanied by sambhar or sagu and various chutneys.

 Traditional lunch in India usually consists of a main dish of rice in the south and the east, and whole-wheat rotis in the north.
 It typically includes two or three kinds of vegetables, and sometimes items such as kulcha, naan, or parathas.
 Paan (stuffed, spiced and folded betel leaves) which aids digestion is often eaten after lunch and dinner in many parts of India.

-Indian families often gather for "evening snack time", similar to tea time to talk and have tea and snacks.
+Indian families often gather for "evening snack time", similar to tea time to talk and have tea and snacks such as samosas.
 Dinner is considered the main meal of the day.
-Also, many households, especially in north and central India, prefer having sweets after the dinner (similar to the Western concept of dessert after meals).